jianlin/TryPythonCollectionsModule/notes.md

 ## Counter...

+the other things here all need this:

+    import collections

 like a dictionary, but can be considered to have a default value of `0`

 can create from array, dict, string.  need to be careful for string, because it breaks down into characters.